Eastern Fare Music Foundation: Music Malt

 Music Malt (previously known as EF News International) is a popular music and culture related portal published by Eastern Fare Music Foundation team.
 It was first published on 1 August 2011.
 Citizens journalists and photographers from around the world regularly contribute news, articles and photographs to the portal.
 Music Malt conducts different festivals regularly which includes Music Malt Online Fest which started in 2013.

 ChaiTunes

 An initiative of Eastern Fare and Music Malt, ChaiTunes is a music project where musicians of various genres collaborate to produce different musical creations.
 These creations are shared with the world through a series of music videos viewable on the internet.
 The music videos are produced by Jim Ankan Deka under Eastern Fare Productions.
 Musicians like Queen Hazarika, Antara Nandy and Rupam Bhuyan have joined the initiative.

 Skrybble Web Studio

 In 2011, Eastern Fare Music Foundation started its subsidiary Skrybble Web Studio.
-Skrybble mainly conducts creative writing workshops for children and adults in its Koramangala centre in Bangalore and provides various services like website designing and development, SEO, social media and PR solutions and corporate training.
+Skrybble mainly conducts creative writing workshops for children and adults in its Koramangala centre in Bangalore and provides various services like website designing and development, SEO, social media, PR, and corporate training.